-SCHOLARSHIPS: Coastal Georgia Community College offers a great number of scholarships through the Coastal Georgia Community College Foundation and outside sources.
+SCHOLARSHIPS: The College of Coastal Georgia offers a great number of scholarships through the College of Coastal Georgia Foundation and outside sources.
 Scholarship recipients must be enrolled based on the guidelines of the specific scholarship and maintain the grade point average specified.
 Applications and requirements are available in the Financial Aid Office.

 HOPE (Helping Outstanding Pupils Educationally) Scholarships: HOPE is Georgia's scholarship program that is funded by the Georgia Lottery for Education.
 It is a reward for scholastic achievement and an incentive to continue working hard in school.
 The program rewards exemplary performance in high school with tuition scholarships at Georgia public and private colleges and technical schools.
 HOPE will pay for tuition, HOPE-approved mandatory fees, and a book allowance.
-Full-time enrollment is not required.
+Fulltime enrollment is not required.
 Students may renew the scholarship each academic year, provided they do the following: